Find my favorite kitchen utensils and appliances! I use most of these everyday! ❤️

 Cuckoo is by far the most well known rice cooker maker in Korea.
 They seemed to release a new and improved rice cooker every 6 months, so you should be able to get more advanced models now.

 Lodge skillet (10.25 inch & 12 inch) with lid : These are my go to skillets for my everyday cooking.
 (Basically I use them as my wok.)
 I love using cast iron pans as they are cheap and easy to maintain.
 I also do think food tastes better even though it could be a psychological thing!
 The only downside to using a cast iron skillet for me would be the heavy weight compared to a non-stick pan but I consider it as my arm muscle building opportunity as I normally don’t get to exercise. lol FYI, I use these mainly on my induction cooktop.
 You don’t have to have a gas burner to use these ones!
-I’ve been using them for about 6 months now.
+I’ve been using them for over 2 years now.
 Before these, I used to use non-stick pans and I got tired of throwing them away every few months when they got scratched.
 Now I don’t need to worry about throwing my money away anymore!

 Also when I bought the skillet I bought the lid as well.
 I didn’t think I would use it much but surprisingly it is so handy to have a lid that fits perfectly onto a skillet.
 It’s great for lightly steaming during stir frying and speeding up the cooking.
 If I were to add a proper wok into my kitchen tool inventory, I will buy a lodge wok as I love their skillets!

 Bamix Mono Hand Mixer : This one was a gift from my husband for mother’s day.
 Before this I only had a stand alone type mixer – Vitamix, which I also love.
 But for general cooking (e.g. making Korean BBQ marinade and Kimchi base) I wanted a handheld mixer as it works better than the stand alone type with the food that has little liquid.
-My husband chose this brand because his grandma and also his mum used it for decades.
+My husband chose this brand because his grandma and also his mom used it for decades.

 6. Mandoline slicer